jbtronics/ESP32Console/README.md

 ### Included commands
 ESP32Console includes many useful commands, which can be registered using their respective `registerXXX()` functions.
 See [commands.md](commands.md) for a detailed list of the commands.

+### Environment variables
+The ESP32Console supports environment variables and string interpolation in the console.
+You can use `env` command to list all existing environment variables and `declare [VAR] [VALUE]` to change one.
+In the console prompt `$ENV` and `${ENV}` will get replaced by the value of the defined env value.
+With that you can for example define a variable with `declare HOST www.github.com` and access it in other commands: `ping $HOST`.
+You can change and predefine env variables from your code.
+See `examples/gpio` for more info.

 ### Computer side
 You can use almost any terminal software on PC for connecting with ESP32Console.
 You can use a simple terminal like the one included in Arduino but it is highly recommended to use a VT100 compatible terminal (e.g. PuTTY on windows).